ydmatsd/funbgcex/README.md

 * An HTML file named `allBGCs.html`, which summarizes all extracted BGCs and provides links to each BGC.

 ### Extract all possible BGCs
-To extract all possible BGCs from given fungal genomes, simply run without options as follows:
+To extract all possible BGCs from given fungal genomes, simply run the command without any additional options as follows:

 ```bash
 $ funbgcex input_directory output_directory
 ```

 ### Extract BGCs that encode a homologue of given protein sequence(s)
 To extract BGCs that encode a homologue of protein(s) of your interest, use the target mode by specifying `-m target`.
-First, create a FASTA file containing the protein sequences, and then run the following:
+First, create a FASTA file containing the protein sequences, then run the following command:

 ```bash
 $ funbgcex input_directory output_directory -m target -f FASTA_file
 ```
+* `-f FASTA_file`: FASTA file containing your query protein sequences

 ### Extract BGCs that encode a protein with a selected protein family
 To extract BGCs that encode a protein with a protein family/domain (Pfam) of your interest, use the pfam mode by specifying `-m pfam`: